CodeYourFuture/syllabus-archive/node-db/lesson4.md

 - Databases can store very large numbers of records efficiently (they take up little space).
 - You can have strucutre on your data
 - You can query for data in a database, you can sort data, add/edit/delete data
-- You can index a database to make searches quicker
+- You can optimise a database to make searches (queries) quicker
 - You can relate pieces of data to each other to avoid duplication which makes your information more reliable and less prone to errors
 - ACID
 > In computer science, ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.